25+ Amazing Small Kitchen Design: Embracing Simplicity, Openness, And Modern Ideas On A Budget

 Open shelving removes visual barriers and makes a small kitchen interior design feel more expansive.
 Wooden or metal shelves along the backsplash offer storage and display space without enclosing the walls.
 This approach adds a feeling of lightness while providing access to daily-use items like dishes and jars.

-Utilise Corners with Floating Corner Shelves
+Utilise Corners With Floating Corner Shelves

 Floating Corner Shelves- tiny kitchen design